DevDamsel/DevDamsel/README.md

 - 👋 Hi, I’m @DevDamsel
-- 👀 I’m interested in developing web services
+- 👀 I’m interested in developing web apps
 - 🌱 I’m currently learning a lot of new Stuffs (specifically frontend)
 - 📫 How to reach me Drop an email @ Shikhayofficial@gmail.com for any freelance/job opportunity.
 - 😄 Pronouns: ...